Expired film and some new perspectives

 A flatbed test scan with some post editing in Photoshop to get the feel of what can be done.
 The image shows a rock wall on the edge of a clear cut some kilometers W of Junsele.

 A test scan with a flatbed scanner and some post-editing in Photoshop to get a feel for what can be done.
-The image shows a rock wall on the edge of a clearcut a few kilometers west of Junsele.
+The image shows a rock face on the edge of a clear-cut a few kilometers west of Junsele.

 Andreas Palmén